ACR Convergence 2025| Video: Rheum for Everyone, Episode 26—Ableism

 Mediterranean Diet & Ultra-Processed Foods

-Dr. Manek noted that the ACR recommends a Mediterranean diet, which emphasizes intake of vegetables, fruits, whole grains, nuts, seeds and olive oil, with moderate portions of dairy, fish, poultry, eggs and beans.
+Dr. Manek noted the ACR recommends a Mediterranean diet, which emphasizes intake of vegetables, fruits, whole grains, nuts, seeds and olive oil, with moderate portions of dairy, fish, poultry, eggs and beans.
 Importantly, the diet also limits added sugars, refined carbohydrates and highly processed foods.1

 Generally speaking, the rheumatology community agrees that large amounts of highly processed “junk foods” can worsen patients’ health.
 For example, two recent studies found that ultra-processed foods may increase the risk of rheumatoid arthritis (RA).2,3